willp789/RasPiWiiMote/README.md

 RasPiWiiMote
 ============

-Controlling a Raspberry Pi with a Wii Remote.
+Controlling motors connected to a Raspberry Pi with a Wii Remote